-- Sustainability and customer satisfaction: the vision of Itaú Unibanco is to be a leading bank in sustainable performance and customer satisfaction.
+• Sustainability and customer satisfaction: the vision of Itaú Unibanco is to be a leading bank in sustainable performance and customer satisfaction.
 For this reason, the institution is concerned about creating shared values for employees, customers, shareholders and society to ensure the longevity of the business.
-Itaú Unibanco is concerned about doing business that is good for customers and for the institution: - Risk culture: the institution's risk culture goes beyond policies, procedures and processes.
-It strengths the individual and collective responsibility of all employees to manage and mitigate risks consciously, respecting the ethic way of doing business.
-The risk culture is described in the item "Risk Culture"; - Risk Pricing: Itaú Unibanco operates and assumes risks in business that it knows and understands, avoids the ones that are unknown or that do not provide competitive advantages, and carefully assesses risk-return ratios; - Diversification: the institution has low appetite for volatility in its results.
-Accordingly, it operates with a diversified base of customers, products and business, seeking risk diversification and giving priority to low-risk transactions; - Operational excellence: Itaú Unibanco intends to provide agility, as well as a robust and stable infrastructure, in order to offer high quality services; - Ethics and respect for regulations: at Itaú Unibanco, ethics is non-negotiable.
+Itaú Unibanco is concerned about doing business that is good for customers and for the institution;

+• Risk culture: the institution's risk culture goes beyond policies, procedures and processes, and aims to.
+Strengthen the individual and collective responsibility of all employees to do the right thing, at the right time and in the right way, respecting the ethic way of doing business.
+It is based on four principles: conscious risk taking, discussion and action on the institution's risks and everyone's responsibility for risk management, which encourage the risk to be understood and discussed openly, remaining within the levels determined by the Risk Appetite, and so that each employee, regardless of their position, department or role, also assumes responsibility for managing the risks of their business.
+The risk culture is described in the item "Risk Culture";

+• Risk Pricing: Itaú Unibanco operates and assumes risks in business that it knows and understands, avoids the ones that are unknown or that do not provide competitive advantages, and carefully assesses risk-return ratios;

+• Diversification: the institution has low appetite for volatility in its results.
+Accordingly, it operates with a diversified base of customers, products and business, seeking risk diversification and prioritizing lower-risk business;

+• Operational excellence: Itaú Unibanco intends to provide agility, as well as a robust and stable infrastructure, in order to offer high quality services;

+• Ethics and respect for regulations: at Itaú Unibanco, ethics is non-negotiable.
 For this reason, the institution promotes an institutional environment of integrity, educating its employees to cultivate ethical relationships and businesses, as well as respecting the norms, and therefore looking after the institution's reputation.

-Since August, 2017, the Resolution CMN 4,557 came into force, which established the structure of risk and capital management.
-The resolution highlights are the implementation of a continuous and integrated risk management framework; the requirements for the definition of the Risk Appetite Statement (RAS) and the stress test program; the establishment of a Risk Committee; the indication, before BACEN, of the Chief Risk Officer (CRO); and the CRO's roles, responsibilities and independence requirements.